 1 are taken from us too soon.
 We all know the statistics.
-2 But more importantly, these women and girls are our 3 sisters, our wives, our cousins, our friends, our neighbours, our mothers, and our grandmothers.
-4 5 We are all deeply affected by this tragedy.
-There is not one First Nations family in Manitoba that has 6 7 not been touched by and wounded by this violence.
-It has devastated -- it is devasting and has rippling effects on 8 9 us all.
-10 First Nations women do not feel safe 11 walking in the streets and young First Nations girls are 12 asking their mothers whether their brown skin means that 13 they will go missing and/or murdered one day.
-14 The second truth is that the crisis of 15 MMIWG is a direct result of colonization, the colonial 16 policies and laws established which establish control over 17 every element of our lives as First Nations people, our identity, our culture, our children, our movement, our 18 19 relationships, our education, our food, our survival.
-20 First Nations have always pushed back.
-But 21 over the last 150 years, Canada has designed systems that 22 continue to remove the Indian from the child, to try and 23 get rid of the Indian problem.
-Our languages, the way of 24 life, and our way of life were seen as problems by 25 colonizers because we were so strong and rooted in our
+2 But more importantly, these women and girls are our 3 sisters, our wives, our cousins, our friends, our

+4 neighbours, our mothers, and our grandmothers.

+We are all deeply affected by this tragedy.

+There is not one First Nations family in Manitoba that has not been touched by and wounded by this violence.
+It has devastated -- it is devasting and has rippling effects on us all.

+First Nations women do not feel safe walking in the streets and young First Nations girls are asking their mothers whether their brown skin means that they will go missing and/or murdered one day.

+The second truth is that the crisis of MMIWG is a direct result of colonization, the colonial policies and laws established which establish control over every element of our lives as First Nations people, our identity, our culture, our children, our movement, our relationships, our education, our food, our survival.

+First Nations have always pushed back.
+But over the last 150 years, Canada has designed systems that continue to remove the Indian from the child, to try and get rid of the Indian problem.
+Our languages, the way of life, and our way of life were seen as problems by colonizers because we were so strong and rooted in our

 1 ways.

-2 When First Nations face poverty, low levels 3 of education, inadequate housing, and a loss of value for life, this is all a direct result of colonization.
-It is 4 5 the consequence of the continued imposition of foreign laws and policies and practises.
-6 7 First Nations are caught in foreign western systems from birth to beyond death, whether through 8 9 residential school, Child Welfare, the justice system, 10 health, Social Assistance, or the Indian Act.
+2 When First Nations face poverty, low levels 3 of education, inadequate housing, and a loss of value for 4 life, this is all a direct result of colonization.
+It is 5 the consequence of the continued imposition of foreign 6 laws and policies and practises.
+7 First Nations are caught in foreign western 8 systems from birth to beyond death, whether through 9 residential school, Child Welfare, the justice system, 10 health, Social Assistance, or the Indian Act.
 11 Settlers benefit from the theft of our 12 lands and the commodification of our people.
 It has 13 created systems that are meant to serve them.
 These 14 foreign systems have forced First Nations women and girls 15 into desperate situations, situations for survival.
 16 At the same time, these systems have 17 promoted the idea that the lives of First Nations women do 18 not have a value, that they do not matter.
 19 The forces of colonization funnelled First 20 Nations women and girls into vulnerable situations which 21 placed them at higher risk of going missing or being 22 exploited or being murdered.
-23 Taking away from First Nations women and 24 girls through violent and disturbing crimes is an act of 25 genocide that continues the legacy of residential schools,
+23 Taking away from First Nations women and 24 girls through violent and disturbing crimes is an act of genocide that continues the legacy of residential schools, of First Nations world views and laws, which are required for a better future, to begin healing from continued disruptions.
+The only way to prevent future violence against all Indigenous women and girls is to move away from these colonial laws and policies and ensuring that it's First Nations laws that govern all aspects of our lives.

-Submissions Dumas/Pastara Sala/AOMC

-1 the Sixties Scoop, sanitoriums, and the current efforts 2 linked to the Child Welfare and justice systems.
-3 Colonial systems do not work for us.
-They 4 are fundamentally opposed to who we are as people.
-It is 5 amazing how resilient our people are, despite all of these 6 systems.
-7 The third truth lies within the resiliency of First Nations world views and laws, which are required 8 9 for a better future, to begin healing from continued 10 disruptions.
-The only way to prevent future violence 11 against all Indigenous women and girls is to move away 12 from these colonial laws and policies and ensuring that 13 it's First Nations laws that govern all aspects of our 14 lives.
-15 Meaningfully addressing the crisis of MMIWG 16 affecting Manitoba First Nations requires a fundamental 17 paradigm shift.
-This cannot be accomplished with a return 18 to First Nations law -- this can only -- can be 19 accomplished with a return to First Nations laws and ways 20 of being and knowing.
+1 the Sixties Scoop, sanitoriums, and the current efforts 2 linked to t he Child Welfare and d justice systems.

+Colonial systems do not work for us.
+They are fundamentally opposed to who we are as people.
+It is amazing how resilient our people are, despite all of these systems.

+Meaningfully addressing the crisis of MMIWG affecting Manitoba First Nations requires a fundamental paradigm shift.
+This cannot be accomplished with a return to First Nations law -- this can only -- can be accomplished with a return to First Nations laws and ways of being and knowing.